skaven81/keyboard_controller/README.md

 If another keystroke comes in before the current one is read from `KEY`, it replaces the older keystroke and the older one is lost.

-#### `CONFIG_REPEAT (0x20)`

-default: 1 (on)

-When on, pressing and holding a key will generate a make event, then if the key is held for 250ms, the controller will generate repeated make events every 50ms.